-- (a) Organic materials may bind to the hydrophobic polymeric core and change the capacity of the column.
-Possible sources of organics include the mobile phase, test system components and the sample. - (b) An increase in temperature can result in decreased retention.
-Check to make sure the oven is operating properly. - (c) If a channel forms in the resin bed, there can be a decrease in retention.
-Bed channeling will also result in decreased column efficiency and poor peak shape. - (d) Increased flow rates will result in decreased retention time.
-Check to make sure the pump is operating properly and that the programmed method has not changed.
+- (a) Introduction of metals or cations into the column will cause the metal ligand on the polymer to be displaced over time by the metal contaminant or cation.
+Smaller cations such as hydrogen can displace metals that have a stronger interaction with carbohydrates and reduce retention times.
+Possible sources of metals or cations include the mobile phase, test system components and the sample. - (b) Organic materials may bind to the hydrophobic polymeric core and change the capacity of the column.
+Possible sources of organics include the mobile phase, test system components and the sample. - (c) An increase in temperature can result in decreased retention.
+Check to make sure the oven is operating correctly. - (d) If a channel forms in the resin bed, there can be a decrease in retention.
+Bed channeling will also result in decreased column efficiency and poor peak shape. - (e) Increased flow rates will result in decreased retention time.
+Check to make sure the pump is operating correctly and that the programmed method has not changed.

-Possible causes of loss of column performance due to an increase in retention time:
+Possible causes a loss of column performance due to an increase in retention time:

-- (a) Introduction of metals into the column will cause the hydrogen ion on the polymer to be displaced over time by the metal contaminant.
-Heavier metals such as lead or iron that bind to the polymer bed can interact strongly with organic acids and carbohydrates and increase retention times.
+- (a) Introduction of metals into the column will cause the metal ligand on the polymer to be displaced over time by the metal contaminant.
+Heavier metals such as lead or iron that bind to the polymer bed can interact strongly with carbohydrates and increase retention times.
 Possible sources of metals include the mobile phase, test system components and the sample. - (b) Organic materials may bind to the hydrophobic polymeric core and change the capacity of the column.
 Possible sources of organics include the mobile phase, test system components and the sample. - (c) A decrease in temperature can result in increased retention.
-Check to make sure the oven is operating properly. - (d) Decreased flow rates will result in increased retention time.
-Check to make sure the pump is operating properly or that the programmed method has not changed.
+Check to make sure the oven is operating correctly. - (d) Decreased flow rates will result in increased retention time.
+Check to make sure the pump is operating correctly or that the programmed method has not changed.